orbs-network/boyarin/README.md

   "chains": [
     {
-      "Id":         42, // vchain id passed to the binary inside the container (mandatory, unique) "HttpPort":   8080, // http port passed to the binary inside the container (mandatory, unique) "GossipPort": 4400, // gossip port passed to the binary inside the container (mandatory, unique) "Disabled": false, // (optional)
+      "Id":         42, // vchain id passed to the binary inside the container (mandatory, unique) "InternalPort":   4400, // gossip port passed to the binary inside the container (mandatory, unique) "ExternalPort": 4400, // gossip port passed to the binary inside the container (mandatory, unique) "Disabled": false, // (optional)
       "DockerConfig": {
         "ContainerNamePrefix": "orbs-network",